 Executive Director, Office of Community Relations

-Commencement on Friday, September 9 at 7 p.m.
+Franklin University, one of the leading educators of working adults in central Ohio, celebrates its 174th Commencement on Friday, Sept.
+8 at 7 p.m.
 (EDT).
-Along with honoring the graduates, Franklin recognizes Elizabeth Betzel and Dr. Chunbo Chu, from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.
+Along with honoring the graduates, Franklin recognizes Roger Engle and Terry Porter from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.

 About the Robert L. Bailey Teaching Award